vmware/container-service-extension/docs/CSE_ADMIN.md

 ```
 3. Check the release notes at the end of this document for version compatibility.
 4. Review the configuration file for any new options introduced or deprecated in the new version.
-5. If the previously generated templates are not longer supported by the new version, delete the templates and re-generate new ones.
+5. If the previously generated templates are no longer supported by the new version, delete the templates and re-generate new ones.
 6. If running CSE as a service, start the new version of the service with `systemctl start cse`.

 ### Uninstalling CSE Server